HafsahShahzad/LLM-Playground/README.md

 This agent is built using LangGraph, LangChain and Ollama and is designed to automatically review text documents locally.
 The key components of this workflow are:

--Loading a txt document
+- Loading a txt document
--Section splitting based on paragraphs
+- Section splitting based on paragraphs
--For each section, it asks the LLM to summarize and review it based on grammar, clarity and structure
+- For each section, it asks the LLM to summarize and review it based on grammar, clarity and structure